 After an early breakfast at Kibumba Tented Camp, the trekkers will head down the hill to meet their Ranger guides and have a briefing before the gorilla trek.
 Treks usually require 1-2 hours of hiking each way, depending on the location of the gorilla group being trekked and the difficulty of the terrain.
 After spending the allocated hour with the gorilla family group, trekkers will make their way back to camp, enjoy a late lunch and have the rest of the day at leisure, including time for nature walks and bird watching.

 After breakfast in Kibumba, guests will be transported to the Kibati Ranger Post at 8:15 am, the departure point for the Nyiragongo volcano trek.
 It is an experience of a lifetime trekking up the mountain and thrilling onto the caldera of a live volcano to see the massive lava lake bubbling away.
 It’s dramatic at night when the entire sky glows red from the lava.
 The trek itself isn’t easy, a reasonable level of fitness is essential for the climb especially because of the altitude.

 On arrival to Kibati, guests will receive a briefing and will have the opportunity to hire porters.
 The climb up the volcano will take around four to six hours and trekkers will overnight on the summit.
 You start at about 5000 feet and the summit is at about 11500 feet and the distance is about 8.5km.
 Going up works your lungs and coming down works your legs especially your knees.
 It is extremely cold up there so take all the warm weather gear you can.

-Next day early morning, guests will leave the crater rim and start the descent back to Kibati.
-Average descent time is four hours.
-Once at the bottom, guest will be transport back to Goma with drop-off at the Grande Barriere.
+The next day early morning, guests will leave the crater rim and start the descent back to Kibati.
+The average descent time is four hours.
+Once at the bottom, guests will be transported back to Goma with drop-off at the Grande Barriere.